 4. Search for community scholarships (Taylor, MI)

-Taylor Federation of Teachers Scholarship (Check back Spring 2018)
+Taylor Federation of Teachers Scholarship (June 8th)

 The teachers of the Taylor Federation of Teachers are proud to award a $2,500 scholarship to the son or daughter of a TFT member.
 Selection will be based equally on GPA, school-related activities, community-related activities, and essay.
+There are a few applications available in the office or you can download the application here.

 5. Search for county scholarships (Wayne County) or state (Michigan)